jmmcd/GPDistance/README.md

 * Operator distances work by studying the transition probabilities between pairs of nodes via particular operators.
 In this way we can calculate the *expected length of a random walk* (ELRW) and the *highest-probability path* (HPP).
+The ELRW is calculated with the help of ergodic.py, Copyright (C) 2012 Sergio J. Rey of PySAL (see http://code.google.com/p/pysal/), derived from the treatment in Kemeny, John, G. and J. Laurie Snell (1976) Finite Markov Chains.
+Springer-Verlag, Berlin.

 Build
 -----

 There's a Makefile.
 Try $ make to compile everything.
 It calls into Makefiles in sub-directories to compile them.
+The Python code requires NumPy.

 Usage
 -----